fnxL/mcq-platform/README.md

 # MCQ Platform

+### This project is deprecated and no longer maintained, a revised SaaS version will soon be available.

-**The project is a digital platform to create & attemp tests for practice along with detailed statistical analysis report, designed specifically for GATE Exam**
+**A digital platform to create & attemp tests for practice along with detailed statistical analysis report, designed specifically for GATE Exam**

 [Demo](https://mcq-platform.herokuapp.com/)